 Managing API Traffic at Scale for a Microservices‑Based Application

 African Bank was founded in 2016 in South Africa to provide digital banking services to underserved and rural customers.
-They built a modern application using microservices from the ground up.
+They built a modern application from the ground up using microservices.

 A sophisticated microservices architecture based on a reference architecture from NGINX provided speed-to-market and cost advantages, but introduced complexity around API scalability and inter‑service communication.

 The bank replaced Apigee, a legacy point solution for API management, with NGINX.
 The NGINX Controller API Management Module complements the existing NGINX microservices deployment with CI/CD integration and monitoring for SRE teams.